The Dying Year

 End of Life Doula Training

-Train with NEDA co-founder, first President and co-creator of the NEDA Proficiency Exam.
-Merilynne Rush has trained over 600 EOLDs since 2016.
+Train with NEDA co-founder and first President, and co-creator of the NEDA Proficiency Exam.
+Merilynne Rush has trained 800+ EOLDs since 2016.
 In addition to having been a hospice nurse, Merilynne has over 40 years' experience caring for families in transition as a home birth midwife and companion care provider.

-Class facilitators - Merilynne Rush, Olivia Hunter and Star Fallin
+Class facilitators - Merilynne Rush, Olivia Hunter, Star Fallin, Christina Wall, and Grey Allen.

 "Meet the Team"